smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Location of the TLS private key file.
 Example: `/home/$USER/.chainlink/tls/server.key`

-## EVM/Ethereum Legacy ENV Vars
+## EVM/Ethereum Legacy Environment Variables

 Previous versions of Chainlink only supported one chain.
 From 1.1.0 and up, Chainlink supports multiple evm and non-evm chains, so the way that chains and nodes are configured has changed.

-The preferred way of configuring chainlink nodes as of 1.1.0 and up is to use the API/CLI/UI to set chain-specific configuration and create nodes.
+The preferred way of configuring Chainlink nodes as of 1.1.0 and up is to use the API, CLI, or UI to set chain-specific configuration and create nodes.

 The old way of specifying chains using environment variables is still supported but discouraged.
 It works as follows:

 If you specify `USE_LEGACY_ETH_ENV_VARS` (default: true) then the values of `ETH_CHAIN_ID`, `ETH_URL`, `ETH_HTTP_URL` and `ETH_SECONDARY_URLS` will be used to create/update chains and nodes representing these values in the database.
-If an existing chain/node is found it will be overwritten.
+If an existing chain or node is found, it will be overwritten.
 This environment variable is used mainly to ease the process of upgrading, and on subsequent runs (once your old settings have been written to the database) it is recommended to run with `USE_LEGACY_ETH_ENV_VARS=false` and use the API commands exclusively to administer chains and nodes.

 ### USE_LEGACY_ETH_ENV_VARS